Review insurance for your home and possessions on separation

 Read our helpful guide Pet insurance – do you need it?

 Find out how to get the right policy at the best price in Pet insurance – choose the right policy and cover.

 Insuring your gadgets

-If you have an expensive mobile phone, tablet computer or laptop, you may want to take out insurance in case you lose them, they are stolen or they get damaged.
+If you have an expensive mobile phone, tablet computer or laptop, you might want to take out insurance in case:

 Find out whether you need this insurance in Do you need mobile phone insurance?